Cinnamon Conchas

 3. Let the dough rise, covered, in the mixing bowl (or in another bowl, if desired) for 60 to 90 minutes, or until it's doubled in size; it may be a bit slow, so allow it plenty of time.

-4. To make the topping: Mix together the sugar, salt, cinnamon, and softened butter until smooth.
+4. To make the topping: Mix together the sugar, salt, vanilla, and softened butter until smooth.
 Stir in the flour in two additions, mixing to make a thick paste.
 (Note: You'll use the egg white later.)
 Cover the bowl and set the topping aside.

 5. Transfer the dough to a greased or floured work surface, and divide it into 10 pieces (about 89g each).
 Roll each into a ball.